Shefin-Shareef/dwm-bar/README.md

 Dependency :
 awesome-fonts

->> Move all the bar functions to a directory ./bar-functions
+> Move all the bar functions (except dwm_bar.sh) to a directory ./bar-functions.
+> Add a line to ~/.xinitrc to run dwm_bar.sh at the start.